cruise-automation/k-rail/README.md

 ### Policy modes

-Policies configure a validator.
-They can be enabled/disabled, and run in report-only or enforcement mode as specified in the config.
+Policies can be enabled/disabled, and run in report-only or enforcement mode as specified in the config.

 ## Policy exemptions